kenjura/system8/docs/character/classes/psion.md

 ## Psychometabolism
 Rank | Talent             | Description
 -----|--------------------|------------
+0    | [Ki Strike][PM-KS] | Make a physical, melee attack, and gain Focus when it strikes.
-1    | [Iron Body][PM1]   | Harden your body to empower unarmed attacks, resist damage, repel poison, etc.
+1    | [Iron Body][PM-IB]   | Harden your body to empower unarmed attacks, resist damage, repel poison, etc.
-1    | [Adaptation][PM4]  | Adapt your body to heat, cold, pressure, or other extreme environments.
+1    | [Adaptation][PM-A]  | Adapt your body to heat, cold, pressure, or other extreme environments.
-1    | [Camouflage][PM5]  | Change your external appearance for camouflage, disguise, or defense.
+1    | [Camouflage][PM-C]  | Change your external appearance for camouflage, disguise, or defense.
-1    | [Wholeness of Body][PMWB] | Heal yourself or others
+1    | [Wholeness of Body][PM-WB] | Heal yourself or others
-2    | [Metamorphosis][PM7] | Change your physical form--its capabilities, size, and appearance.
+2    | [Metamorphosis][PM-M] | Change your physical form--its capabilities, size, and appearance.
-3    | [Fission][PM8]     | Split into two or more copies of yourself, each with a portion of your power.
+3    | [Fission][PM-F]     | Split into two or more copies of yourself, each with a portion of your power.

+[PM-KS]: /character/powers/psion/ki-strike
-[PM1]: /character/powers/psion/iron-body
+[PM-IB]: /character/powers/psion/iron-body
-[PM2]: /character/powers/psion/thick-skin
+[PM-A]: /character/powers/psion/thick-skin
-[PM4]: /character/powers/psion/adaptation
+[PM-M]: /character/powers/psion/adaptation
-[PM5]: /character/powers/psion/camouflage
+[PM-C]: /character/powers/psion/camouflage
-[PMWB]: /characters/powers/psions/wholeness-of-body
+[PM-WB]: /characters/powers/psions/wholeness-of-body
-[PM6]: /character/powers/psion/phase-shift
 [PM7]: #
 [PM8]: #